Student outcomes describe what students are expected to know and be able to do by the time of graduation. Our students will possess:

 (1) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-(2) An ability to apply the engineering design process to produce solutions that meet specified needs with consideration for public health and safety, and global, cultural, social, environmental, economic, and other factors as appropriate to the discipline.
+(2) An ability to apply engineering process to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.